Fell August 25, 2020

 'Tarda (C2-Ung): A New And Unusual Carbonaceous Chondrite Meteorite Fall From Morocco'

 Potential Common OCr Source Reservoirs for Tarda

 Diagram credit: Dey et al., 52nd LPSC, #2517 (2021)

 'Exploring the Planetary Genealogy of Tarda A Unique New Carbonaceous Chondrite'

-Tunney et al. (2021) investigated the soluble organic matter in two Tarda stones along with that in the associated terrestrial sand for comparison.
-Only preliminary results of their analyses were available so far, which included the finding of cyclic octaatomic sulfur and hexathiane.
-In addition, they identified certain organic contaminants from known terrestrial sources in samples with missing crust as well as in the local sand sample.
-They assert that these contaminants are likely related to the fall surfaces or to inadequate safeguards during handling prior to lab analysis.
+Tunney et al. (2021, 2021) investigated the soluble organic matter in two Tarda stones along with that in the associated terrestrial sand for comparison.
+Their modern extraction techniques employing DCM and MTBSTFA resulted in the recovery of numerous extraterrestrial compounds including cyclic octaatomic sulfur, hexathiane, propanedioic acid, L-proline, glycine, urea, fumaric acid, methylmaleic acid, and dl-theronine.
+In addition, they identified dozens of organic contaminants from known terrestrial sources in Tarda samples with missing crust and in the local sand sample.
+The only terrestrial compounds common to both the Tarda samples and the local sand sample were hexadecanoic acid and octadecanoic acid.
+Tunney et al. (2021) assert that the many contaminants are likely related to the fall surfaces or to inadequate safeguards during handling prior to lab analysis.